DataTraveler1/Read-IronmanSoftwareLicenseFile/README.md

 ## Purpose

-The problem that this script solves is to make it easier to decode the contents of the license file (i.e. license.txt or license.lic).
+The problem that this script solves is to make it easier to decode the contents of the license file (i.e. license.txt or license.lic)

 This is intended for troubleshooting.